Projective curves and weak second-order logic: Weak second-order structures

 \begin{proof} The idea of the proof was suggested by Marcello Mamino.
 Given a finite set $X \subset K^2$ consider its projections to the Cartesian axes.
-We claim that there are $\alpha, \beta \in K$ such that the projection a is injective.
-Given this, we code $X\in \Fin(K^2)$ as the quintuple $(A,B,\alpha, \beta, C)$ where
+We claim that there are $\alpha, \beta \in K$ such that the projection